Breaking New Ground, Reinforcing Old Gaps: Gender Disparities in Access to Emerging Research Frontiers

 Carolina Biliotti, Luca Verginer, and Massimo Riccaboni.
 Available at arXiv:2404.04707 and EUI ECO Working Paper Series

 Carolina Biliotti, Massimo Riccaboni, Jeffrey W. Lockhart and James A. Evans.
-Draft available soon.
+Available at arXiv:2603.20597

 Carolina Biliotti, Filippo Chiarello, Giacomo Marzi, and Massimo Riccaboni.
 Draft available soon.